 This is also known as equity finance and involves selling part of your business (‘shares’) to an investor.
 The investor will then take a share of any profits or losses that the company makes.

 Quite a complicated option and one which you’d certainly benefit from getting professional advice on.

 5. Leasing and Asset Finance

 Leasing or renting assets such as office equipment can save you the initial costs of buying them outright.

 This is widely available and the interest rates on monthly instalments are usually fixed.

 6. Make your Money Work for You.

-Once you get your business underway, if you regularly have credit balances on your bank account, choose a business savings account to make your money work harder for you.
+Once you get your business underway, if you regularly have credit balances on your bank account, business savings account to make your money work harder for you.
 Don’t just leave it in your current account.

 Most business current accounts only pay a very low interest rate but if you set up a suitable savings account you can usually get a much better rate.
 This is particularly so if you can invest your money for a longer period of time, perhaps up to a year.
 Even if you can’t commit for this length of time, using an instant access or notice period account will help.